velexi-research/LSMLIB/pylsmlib/README.rst

 PyLSMLIB_ is a Python package that wraps the LSMLIB_ level set library using Cython_.
 It arose out of the need to replace the rudimentary level set capability in FiPy_ with a faster C-based level set library.
-The interface is designed to by pythonic and match the interface to Scikit-fmm_.
+The interface is designed to be pythonic and match the interface to Scikit-fmm_.

 Hosted